-Widely revered for her exceptional culinary prowess among friends and family, Markus is now sharing her gastronomic delights via @miss_pollys_kitchen, for all of us to enjoy at home.
+Widely admired for her exceptional culinary prowess among friends and family, Markus shares her gastronomic delights via Miss Polly’s Kitchen for us all to enjoy at home.

-4 tbs Buttermilk (I used the milk from the marinade)
+4 tbsp buttermilk (you can use the milk from the marinade)

 Buns and preferred burger ingredients (sliced tomato, pickles etc.)

-1. Place the chicken in a large bowl, throw in all the spices, salt and stir into the chicken, then add buttermilk.
+1. Place the chicken in a large bowl, add the salt and spices, stir into the chicken, then add buttermilk.

 2. Leave in the fridge for at least 4 hours, ideally overnight is best.